nuabase/ruby-sdk/README.md

 Nuabase turns LLM prompts into type-safe functions and call them directly from your front-end.
 Set up your free account now at [Nuabase](https://nuabase.com).

-This is the Ruby SDK that is intended only to generate short-lived JWT tokens, to be passed to the Nuabase front-end SDK [Nuabase TypeScript SDK](https://github.com/nuabase/ts-sdk).
-This will let you use Nuabase directly from your front-end to make typed LLM requests.
+This is the Ruby SDK that is intended only to generate short-lived JWT tokens, to be passed to the [Nuabase front-end SDK](https://github.com/nuabase/ts-sdk).
+With this you can make LLM requests directly from your front-end.

 ## Installation